KilianZimmerer/ray-k8s-playground/README.md

 # ray-k8s-playground
-A playground for deploying Ray on Kubernetes (kind) using OpenTofu.
+A playground for deploying Ray on Kubernetes (EKS) using OpenTofu.

 ## Setup AWS Infrastructure and KubeRay-Operator